 Except you can’t disconnect the power cord because the outlet isn’t directly behind the oven.
 No, it’s higher up on the wall.
 In fact, you’ll need to remove an entire shelf (and the stuff on that shelf) before you can unplug and release that power cord.
+(Get the ladder.)

-You’re now staring at the internal organs of the microwave.
-Surgery requires one of the brackets be removed so you can release the light bulb assembly.
+Set the cover aside to reveal the internal organs of the microwave.
+Surgery requires one of the brackets be removed temporarily so you can release the light bulb assembly.

 Use a flat blade screwdriver to detach the plastic light bulb assembly from the metal frame and turn it around.

 Once the bulb has been replaced, reverse the procedure to reassemble the appliance, return it to the cabinet, fish the power cord back through the shelves, and reattach the trim plate.

 Hope the bulb lasts.

 Spring was unusually warm and dry in the Seattle area but the weekend brought cool temps and plenty of rain.